ReactiveBayes/Rocket.jl/README.md

 Rocket.on_complete!(actor::StoreActor)                 = println("Completed: $(actor.values)")
 ```

-For debugging purposes you can use a general `LambdaActor` actor.
+For debugging purposes you can use a general `LambdaActor` actor or just pass a function object as an actor in `subscribe!` function.

 ## Operators

 What makes Rocket.jl powerful is its ability to help you process, transform and modify the messages flow through your observables using __Operators__.

+List of all available operators can be found in the documentation ([link](https://biaslab.github.io/rocket/docs/operators/all.html)).

 ```Julia
 squared_int_values = source_of_int_values |> map(Int, (d) -> d ^ 2)